Best time to visit Nairobi National Park: a climate- and behavior-driven guide

 Reason: you’re optimizing for low turbulence and high-quality light; dry season improves detection and clarity, while wet season can produce cinematic skies after storms.

-- Recommend cool-hour driving (less disturbance, more natural behavior, better optics).
+- We strongly recommend cool-hour game driving (less disturbance, more natural behavior, better optics).

-- Emphasize dry-season reliability for first-time guests and short tours.
+- We also like the dry-season reliability for first-time guests and short tours.

-- Morning half-day as the default “best time” experience
+- Morning half-day are the default “best time” experience to experience Nairobi National Park

-- Late-afternoon golden-hour for photographers (with conservative airport buffers)
+- Late-afternoon golden-hour are great for photographers and layover passengers with conservative airport buffers

-- Birding-focused departures during productive wet windows, with route flexibility
+- Birding-focused tours are most suited for productive wet windows, with route flexibility